 Unemployment rate: 4.4%

-Popular industries: Education, government and medtech are big in Cambridge.
-Harvard University, the Massachusetts Institute of Technology and the Novartis Institute of Biomedical Research are major employers, as is the Cambridge city government.
+Popular industries: Education, government and MedTech are big in Cambridge.
+Harvard University, the Massachusetts Institute of Technology and the Novartis Institute of Biomedical Research are major employers, too.
+The Cambridge city government is also an important industry.

 Attractions: Cambridge is a first-tier suburb of Boston, a metropolis packed with cultural, entertainment and lifestyle options that trump most American metros.
 Cambridge itself is loaded with take-a-selfie destinations like Harvard University, the Charles River and Kendall Square.